-Fortunately, we have got better at using business intelligence (BI) solutions and best practices to try to make sense of all the data and to provide useful insight.
+Fortunately, we have got better at using business intelligence (BI) solutions and best practices to try to make sense of all the data.
 The most successful at this have also taken the next step and been able to aggregate and harness the enormous breadth and depth of data to identify the drivers of business performance.

 However, over recent years, there has also been a clear shift towards a focus on the customer.
 Also, while many BI strategies do incorporate customer data, they often don’t cover the full customer lifecycle; qualitative insights about customers; or, more importantly, the customer perspective when it comes to critical decision making.